Daniel Akaka: Caucus memberships

-Death
+Personal life and death

+Akaka married Mary Mildred "Millie" Chong on May 22, 1948.
+The Akakas had five children.
+His granddaughter, Kalei Akaka, has served as a statewide elected official on the Office of Hawaiian Affairs Board of Trustees (first elected in 2018).

-Akaka died of organ failure in the early hours of April 6, 2018, at the age of 93.
-Former president Barack Obama remembered Akaka as "a tireless advocate for working people, veterans, native Hawaiian rights, and the people of Hawaii. ..
+Akaka died of organ failure at a Honolulu care facility on April 6, 2018, at the age of 93.
+Former president Barack Obama remembered Akaka as "a tireless advocate for working people, veterans, native Hawaiian rights, and the people of Hawaii. [...]
 He embodied the aloha spirit with compassion and care."